-- Physical and speech therapy.
-Physical therapy and the use of braces or casts can help children who have scoliosis.
-In some cases, physical therapy can also help maintain walking skills, balance and flexibility, while occupational therapy may improve purposeful use of the hands.
-If repetitive arm and hand movement is a problem, splints that restrict elbow or wrist motion may be helpful.
+- Physical therapy.
+Physical therapy and the use of braces or casts can help children who have scoliosis or require hand or joint support.
+In some cases, physical therapy can also help maintain movement, create a proper sitting position, and improve walking skills, balance and flexibility.
+Assistive devices may be helpful.

 - Rett syndrome fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/rett/detail_rett.htm.
-Accessed Sept.
-11, 2012.
+Accessed Aug.
+3, 2015.

 - Lotan M. Alternative therapeutic intervention for individuals with Rett syndrome.
 The Scientific World Journal.
 2007;29:698.